 Depending on context, you can easily replace words with something simpler without losing its meaning.
 When doing this, I find using thesaurus.com helps to find replacement words.

-Go on and try this on your next writing, you’d be surprised at how easily you can say more with less words.
+Go on and try this to write articles on your next writing, you’d be surprised at how easily you can say more with less words.

 So far we’ve outlined ways for you to start writing your article.
 The last and important part of writing is to just start writing.
 Every great writer has to start somewhere and you can start today.